joeywu63/financial_planner/d1/product-and-planning.md

       - Basically, store everything they have answered up to the point of exit
       - Store at what point they were before they exited the application

-- As a forgetful applicant, I would like to be reminded of upcoming deadlines in order to not mess up my medical school prospects by missing a deadline.
+- As a forgetful applicant, I want to be reminded of upcoming deadlines so that I can keep track of important deadlines.
    - The ability to store crucial deadlines about several stages in the application
-   - The ability to send mass emails to users who consent
+   - The ability for administrators to send mass emails to users who consent
       - The ability to opt in / opt out to this option for users
          - This entails a settings screen for a user to change information
       - The ability to automatically send emails to users about upcoming deadlines